google/open-location-code/README.md

 Recovering shortened codes works by providing the short code and a reference location.
 This does not need to be the same as the location used to shorten the code, but it does need to be nearby.
-The short codes will be modified according to the following pattern, where S represents the supplied characters, and R are the recovered characters:

- * SSSS    -> RRRR.RRSSSS
- * SSSSS   -> RRRR.RRSSSSS
- * SSSSSS  -> RRRR.SSSSSS
- * SSSSSSS -> RRRR.SSSSSSS
+Shortened codes always include the "+" character so it is simple to compute the missing component.

+ * 8F+GG is missing six leading characters
+ * 6C8F+GG is missing four leading characters

 Example Code
 ------------